Responding to touchpad interactions (HTML)

 - Guidelines for rotation

 Samples: See this functionality in action in our Windows Store app samples.

-A touchpad combines both indirect multi-touch input with the precision input of a pointing device, such as a mouse.
-This combination makes the touchpad suited to both the Windows 8.1 touch-optimized UI and the smaller targets of productivity apps and the desktop environment.
+A touchpad combines indirect multi-touch input with the precision input of a pointing device, such as a mouse.
+This combination makes the touchpad suited to both touch-optimized UI and the typically smaller targets of productivity apps and the desktop environment.
 Optimize your Windows Store app design for touch input and get touchpad support by default.

 Because of the convergence of interaction experiences supported by touchpads we recommend providing mouse-style UI commands in addition to the built-in support for touch input.
 For example, use previous and next buttons to let users flip through pages of content as well as pan through the content.

-Windows 8.1 provides a concise set of touchpad interactions that are used consistently throughout the system.
+A concise set of touchpad interactions are used consistently throughout the system.
 Optimize your app for touch and mouse input and this language makes your app feel instantly familiar for your users, increasing their confidence and making your app easier to learn and use.

 Hover over an element to display more detailed info or teaching visuals (such as a tooltip) without a commitment to an action.
 For more info on tooltips, see Adding tooltips.